Introduction

 Behavior-responsive unit analysis

 Behavior-responsive units were identified using the following method.
-For each trial, spikes within a 4-s window (2 s before and after the onset of three events: gate opening upon returning to the N-zone, HE, and HW) were counted and registered in 50 ms-long time bins, resulting in 80 data points per trial.
+For each trial, spikes within a 4-s window (2 s before and after the onset of three events: gate opening upon returning to the N-zone, head-entry, and head-withdrawal) were counted and registered in 50 ms-long time bins, resulting in 80 data points per trial.
 These neural activities were then averaged across all trials, producing a 1 × 80 vector for each event.
 The binned neural activity ± 2 s from the entrance to the N-zone was chosen as a baseline, considering that the rat was consistently oriented towards areas other than the robot.
-The mean and standard deviation of the baseline were used to normalize activity during HE and HW.
-The overall method created two event vectors, HE-vector and HW-vector, per unit.
+The mean and standard deviation of the baseline were used to normalize activity during the head-entry and the head-withdrawal.
+The overall method created two event vectors, head-entry-vector and head-withdrawal-vector, per unit.
 A unit was considered behavior-responsive to an event if any value within the 80 data points of the event vector was greater or less than 3 sigma.

 Hierarchical cell clustering analysis

-To cluster cells that exhibited similar responses during the HE and/or HW, an unsupervised hierarchical cell clustering method was employed.
+To cluster cells that exhibited similar responses during the head-entry and/or head-withdrawal, an unsupervised hierarchical cell clustering method was employed.
 For every pair of units, the similarity score using Pearson’s r was calculated, and the pair with the highest similarity score was grouped to form a new pseudo-unit that had the average response of the two units.
 This procedure was repeated until all units were grouped into eight pseudo-units.
 Among each pseudo-unit, if the number of units belonging to the group was equal to or greater than 50, the pseudo-unit was considered a valid cluster.
 Otherwise, the pseudo-unit was classified as an artifact.
-Although this method had a chance of losing small population groups that exhibited important unique activity during the event, other groups were focused on as they consistently appeared across multiple recording sessions and subjects.

 Run-and-stop event analysis